What To Expect From Marriage Counselling

 What is marriage counselling?

-Marriage counselling may sound like something to be scared of, but we can assure you that it’s not.
-Marriage counselling is used for various reasons and its aim is to support you through making decisions regarding your relationship.
+Marriage counselling may sound like something to be worried about, but we can assure you that it’s not.
+Marriage counselling is used for various reasons and its aim is to support you through making decisions regarding the relationship that you share with your partner.

 Marriage counselling is a form of psychotherapy that is used in an attempt to develop a positive relationship between two people or support them through a tough time.
-It can also help you to maintain a positive relationship with yourself, as you can attend marriage counselling alone if you would like to work on yourself.
+It can also help you to maintain a positive relationship with yourself, as you can attend marriage counselling alone if you would like to work on your own attitudes and behaviours towards your marriage.
 Marriage counselling can help many different types of couples, regardless of whether the relationship is long or short term, so you shouldn’t worry that it’s not the right step for your relationship.

 Sometimes couples can find it tough to accept that having counselling is an effective choice, couples often avoid it and use it as a last resort.
 Counselling doesn’t have to be a last resort, you can attend for many different reasons and it can be more effective to attend soon after the problems begin to arise.